-Common Factors that Result in Vehicle Collisions
+What Are Common Factors that Result in Vehicle Collisions?

 According to the National Highway Traffic Safety Administration (NHTSA), studies indicate that driver mistakes caused around 94 percent of all motor vehicle accidents in the United States.
 Sadly, no matter how careful you may be on the roads, other motorists are not.
 Consequently, devastating accidents can happen at any time, with some of the more common causes including:

 In the United States, distracted driving is one of the most common causes of automobile accidents, resulting in almost 1,000 injuries and nine deaths every day.
 Distracted driving is often defined as any activity that could divert attention from the primary task of driving, such as talking, changing the radio station, eating, and texting on your phone while driving.
 While all of these can lead to horrifying collisions, texting is one of the most dangerous activities you can do while behind the wheel.
 Reading or sending a text causes you to take your eyes off the road.
 Taking your eyes off the road for five seconds is equivalent to driving the length of a football field at 55 mph, with your eyes closed.